markhoney/upload/README.md

 ## Technology

-[Vue.js](https://vuejs.org/) is used to provide the frontend smarts in this demo.
+[Vue.js](https://vuejs.org/) is used (via the [Vue CLI](https://cli.vuejs.org/)) to provide the frontend smarts in this demo.
 [Tailwind CSS](https://tailwindcss.com/) has been added as a simple way to make the page look pretty, and several [Tailwind Components](https://tailwindcomponents.com/) were used to speed things up.

 ## Testing

-Any simple Excel spreadsheet can be uploaded, but there's a test spreadsheet (called Test.xlsx) in the root of this repository.
+Any simple Excel spreadsheet can be uploaded, but there's a test spreadsheet (called `Test.xlsx`) in the root of this repository.